 What is self-certification?

 It’s a form you can ask an employee to complete to prove they were absent from work due to illness.
-It provides a short-term alternative to a sick note from their doctor.
+It provides a short-term alternative to a sick note from a healthcare professional.

 Self-certification is only available if the employee is off for seven days or less.
 If it’s longer, you can ask for a fit note from a GP or hospital doctor.